neatsys/neatworks/README.txt

 Ultimate codebase for distributed system researching in Rust.

-This codebase consists of following things.

-A universal event-driven abstraction, i.e. `SendEvent` and `OnEvent`, that unifies protocol implementations.

-Wrapping layers for various libraries to deliver messages and timeouts, perform cryptographic operations, etc.

-Bridge the gaps between the abstracted protocols and wrapping layers with combinators.
-For example, replication protocols usually work with network models that deliver structural mesasges to indexed destination.
-In order to support it with TCP/UDP network, we use one combinator to translate replica indexes into socket addresses, and then use another combinator to serialize messages into raw bytes.

-Finally, for the cases that the boilerblate cannot be modeled into combinators, e.g. consolidating multiple `impl OnEvent`s into systems for benchmarking or testing, provide showcases for reference and templating.
+The codebase is built around a set of simple yet powerful event driven abstractions.
+Message passing is used for dual purposes: for the concurrency management and as the polymorphism mechanism among state machines.
+And yes, each protocol is implemented into an event driven state machine that fully decoupled with IO, worker thread pool, and even itself.

+The codebase aims both performance and correctness.
+The state machine abstraction is near zero cost and compatible with highly efficiency event loops.
+At the same time, extensive simulation and even model checking are able to be performed against the state machines.

-The codebase contains selected dependencies that are verified to work well with each other, and demonstrates best practice of constructing software for various purpose, including:
+The codebase contains selected dependencies that are verified to work well with each other, and demonstrates a best practice of constructing artifact for evaluation of distributed system academic researching.

-* event loop solutions based on `tokio` and `std`
-* IO solutions based on `tokio` and `std`
-* timer service providers: `tokio` and a baseline implementation
-* `anyhow` as error solution
-* `bincode` as (de)serialization solution (with occasionally used `serde_json`)
-* `Hash`-based digest solution and `sha2` as digest library
-* `secp256k1` as cryptographic library
-* `axum`-based HTTP server as standalone, command line argument free evaluation artifact
-* `reqwest`-based control plane
-* `terraform`-based cluster/infrastracture management
-* `tracing` as logging solution
+Finally the codebase contains plenty of implementations of previous works in a unified form, which are good baselines to compare and starting point for experimenting modifications.
+TODO list all implemented protocols and applications.

-The codebase is intentionally published under a restricted license, as it's intended for non-commercial use and all forkings are expected to be contributed back to upstream eventually.
+The codebase is intentionally published under a restricted license, as it's intended for non-commercial use and all forking are expected to be contributed back to upstream eventually.
 Besides it is inherently never production ready because e.g. breaking changes happen all the time.

-TODO list all implemented protocols and applications.